Coconut Milk Powder

 Coconuts boast a wide variety of culinary uses, providing coconut oil, coconut milk, coconut flour and coconut sugar, as well as the common use of the chipped or shredded flesh for baking or cooking.
 The "water" contained within the coconut can also be used as an ingredient, or as an electrolyte-rich drink.
 The white flesh is a rich source of manganese, copper, selenium and dietary fiber.
 Coconut milk provides a rich, creamy flavor with a slight essence of sweet coconut, great for balancing spicy flavors or enhancing sugary desserts.

-Shelf-stable and easy to store, this coconut milk powder can be used almost anywhere coconut flavor is desired, from ice cream to yogurt, baked goods, beverages, or and much more.
+Shelf-stable and easy to store, coconut milk powder can be used almost anywhere coconut flavor is desired, from ice cream to yogurt, baked goods, beverages, or and much more.

 Haupia is a traditional Hawaiian dessert served at luaus, often garnished with shredded coconut, fruit and rum.
 Creating this tropical treat is made easy with our convenient Coconut Milk Powder and Fancy Shredded Coconut.